HR automation 12 top HR software and tool options to consider in 2024

 As an HR tool, an HRIS usually features modules to handle the following tasks:

-• training tracking as opposed to a learning management system (LMS) and organizational development; and
+• Training tracking as opposed to a learning management system (LMS) and organizational development.

-Even when a specific system is purchased to cover a process -- such as benefits administration -- it may mean manually entering employee data changes to keep the system up to date.
-If multiple systems are used, data re-entry may be required for each system, or users may need to export data from one system, change it and then import it into another system.
+Even when a specific system is purchased to cover a process -- such as benefits administration -- it might mean manually entering employee data changes to keep the system up to date.
+If multiple systems are used, data reentry could be required for each system, or users might need to export data from one system, change it and then import it into another system.

 In some instances, payroll can be part of an HRIS.
-However, many vendors either don't have payroll as part of their HRIS offering or -- as with Oracle, Workday and SAP SuccessFactors -- they sell payroll as a separate system that integrates with their HRIS.
+However, many vendors either don't include payroll as part of their HRIS offering or -- as with companies such as Oracle, Workday and SAP SuccessFactors -- they sell payroll as a separate system that integrates with their HRIS.

 The importance of HRIS